 Perfect!

-Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address to the box on the top right of this page and hitting subscribe.
-You can also find me on BlogLovin, Yummly and Networked Blogs and I’d love to see you over on my Facebook page and on Instagram.
+Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address here and hitting subscribe.
+You can also follow me on Twitter or BlogLovin and I’d love to see you over on my Facebook page and on Instagram.
+If you’re interested, you can find out more about me here and while I’ve got your attention, if you’re wondering why some of my posts lately are a little bit less frugal then have a read of this post. 😉